 My experience at the Lawrence Hall of Science is that there are nooks and crannies of the building that one might miss in her first few visits.
 If you haven’t spent much time on the downstairs level of the building, then you may not be aware of the Animal Discovery Room.

-Open from 1:30 to 4 pm on weekends and school holidays, the Animal Discovery Room is an invitation to get to know reptiles, amphibians and small mammals a little better.
+Open from 11 am to 4 pm, the Animal Discovery Zone is an invitation to get to know reptiles, amphibians, and small mammals a little better.
 A staff member is on hand to engage kids with whichever creatures are the focus that day.
 Did you know that a tarantula feels soft, like a kitten?

 The Lawrence Hall of Science is located in the Berkeley Hills at One Centennial Drive above the main UC Berkeley campus.